 And, from an historical perspective, Greece’s track record as a creditor is checkered.
 [Wall Street Journal]

-But most respected publications, whether British, Australian, Canadian, or American, use a historic more often than an historic—for example:
+But in most edited writing, whether British, Australian, Canadian, or American, a historic is thankfully more common than an historic—for example:

 The entire five-member City Council was replaced, with a historic turnout and a whopping 95 percent of voters approving the recall.
 [New York Times]